gStarhigh/pro5/README.md

 </details>

 ### Information Create page
 The Information create page lets you post any important information of your choice to other on the page that is authenticated.
 It could for example be that your horse should get new shoes tomorrow and need to be in the stable.
 Or that the horse should get extra food one day.
+If the end date has passed, the information is deleted from the database.
 <details>
 <summary>Create Information - Mobile</summary>
 <img src="documentation/images/information_create_mobile.png">